RARNIUM/Reresunwon-Femi-Kehinde/SwagLabDEMO/HAMBURGERG-TC.md

 Test Scenario: Verify the hamburger menu opens when clicked.

-Precondition: User is on the SauceDemo Products page.
+Precondition: User is on the SauceDemo Hamburger Menu.

 Test Data: None